pixelhandler/ember-app-builder/server/README.md

 The client test suite, needs the database seeded and API server running as it is configured as an integration testing suite.

+## Roadmap

+1. Finish Db Adapter
+1. Create Model using Schema
+1. Create Controller that binds db adapter to model instance and pass to view for output
+1. View only yields JSON
+1. Routes pass work to Controller